seintur/jmixer/README.md

-jmixer
+JMixer
 ======

-JMixer is the implementation of a mixin mechanism for the Java language
+JMixer is the implementation of a mixin mechanism for the Java language.